HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-### Signing a Supplemental policy
+### Signing a Supplemental Policy

-When adding the details of the code signing certificate to a base WDAC Policy, make sure you **add** the `-Supplemental` switch parameter to the [add-signerrule](https://learn.microsoft.com/en-us/powershell/module/configci/add-signerrule) cmdlet when signing a base WDAC policy that is going to have supplemental policies later on.
-That parameter can only be used for a base policy.
+Suppose you have a base policy and this base policy will have supplemental policies later on.
+To add the details of the code signing certificate to the base policy in order to get it ready for signing, you need to use the `-Supplemental` switch parameter with the [Add-SignerRule](https://learn.microsoft.com/en-us/powershell/module/configci/add-signerrule) cmdlet.
+If you don't do that, the signed base policy after deployment won't accept any signed **supplemental** policies.
+The `-Supplemental` parameter can only be used for a base policy.

 * **Using `-Supplemental` parameter with `Add-SignerRule` cmdlet on a Supplemental policy will cause boot failure after deploying it, because that parameter should only be used when adding singer rules to a base policy.**

 <br>

-### Removing Supplemental policies
+### Removing Supplemental Policies

 Whether the deployed supplemental policy is unsigned or signed, you can remove it just like any unsigned policy using CITool.

 <br>

-### What if you Deploy Unsigned Supplemental policy on Signed system?
+### What if You Deploy Unsigned Supplemental Policy on Signed System?

 If you deploy an unsigned supplemental policy on a system where all policies including base and supplemental, are signed, the deployed unsigned supplemental policy will be ignored.